Ka-be/Recipe-panel/README.md

 <!-- ![Status](https://img.shields.io/badge/Status-Finished-20bf6b?style=flat-square) -->

-A dynamic panel to display personnal cooking recipes.
+A cooking recipe panel for a home automation project.<br>This app imports cooking recipe data from a json file to display it on a home automation screen.

 ---